 Barrister Angus Stewart, senior counsel for the Australian Royal Commission Inquiry Into Institutional Responses to Child Sex Abuse, has released his initial findings regarding their questioning of Jehovah’s Witnesses.
 (See this post to find out more about this inquiry and its purpose.)
 One thing I noted was on page 104 of his report:

-Before you understand the significance of this statement, you need to realize that the inquiry discovered that Jehovah’s Witnesses in Australia have had 1,006 reported pedophiles in their religion in the last few decades, with not one being reported to police by elders.
+First, understand that the Inquiry discovered that Jehovah’s Witnesses in Australia have had 1,006 reported pedophiles in their religion in the last few decades, with not one being reported to police by elders.
 Not one.

-What he’s saying in the above section is that, yes, Jehovah’s Witnesses do perform a background or “Working With Children Check” (WWCC) on potential elders, as legally needed.
-Apparently it is a law in some parts of Australia that clergy who work with children go through this vetting process before they can be appointed; visit this website to find out more about this check.
+What Barrister Stewart is saying in the above section is that, yes, Jehovah’s Witnesses do perform a background check, or “Working With Children Check” (WWCC) on potential elders, as legally needed.
+It is a law in some parts of Australia that clergy who work with children go through this vetting process before they can be appointed; visit this website to find out more about this check.

-This is something that Barrister Stewart also noted and which I bring out in this post, when he pointedly told an elder that, even when Jehovah’s Witnesses are not satisfied that a pedophile will not re-offend, they still don’t call the police, asking, “You don’t take into consideration, do you, how people outside of the church might be kept safe from such a person?”
+This is something that Barrister Stewart also noted, and which I bring out in this post, when he pointedly told an elder that, even when Jehovah’s Witnesses are not satisfied that a pedophile will not re-offend, they still don’t call the police.
+Stewart asked, “You don’t take into consideration, do you, how people outside of the church might be kept safe from such a person?”